Chicago Blackhawks: 2007–2009: Rebuilding

-2009–10: The Stanley Cup returns to Chicago
+2009–2010: The Stanley Cup returns to Chicago

-Prior to the 2009–10 NHL season, the Blackhawks made another major free agent purchase, signing Marian Hossa to a 12-year, US$62.8 million contract.
+Prior to the 2009–10 season, the Blackhawks made another major free agent purchase, signing Marian Hossa to a 12-year, US$62.8 million contract.
 The team also acquired Tomas Kopecky, John Madden and Richard Petiot.
 In early July, general manager Dale Tallon and the Blackhawks management came under fire when the National Hockey League Players' Association (NHLPA) claimed that the team did not submit offers to their restricted free agents before the deadline.
 In the worst-case scenario, the team's unsigned restricted free agents at the time, including Calder Memorial Trophy finalist Kris Versteeg, would have become unrestricted free agents.
 Despite the ordeal, the Blackhawks were able to sign Versteeg and all of their restricted free agents before the NHLPA could take further action.
-On July 14, 2009, the Blackhawks demoted Tallon to the position of senior adviser.
+On July 14, 2009, the Blackhawks demoted Dale Tallon to the position of senior adviser.
 Stan Bowman, son of Scotty Bowman, was promoted to general manager.
-The Blackhawks continued to sell-out games, with the best average attendance of 21,356 over Montreal's 21,273 in the NHL, and had a total of 854,267, excluding the playoffs.
-The Blackhawks reached the one million mark in Game 3 of the Western Conference Finals against the San Jose Sharks.
+The Blackhawks continued to sell-out games, with the best average attendance of 21,356 over the Montreal Canadiens' 21,273 in the NHL, and had a total of 854,267, excluding the playoffs.
+The Blackhawks reached the one million mark in game 3 of the conference finals against the San Jose Sharks.

 The Blackhawks re-signed Patrick Kane and Jonathan Toews to contract extensions worth $31.5 million over five years, and Duncan Keith to a 13-year extension worth $72 million on December 1, 2009.
 On April 6, 2010, the Hawks won their 50th game of the 2009–10 season against the Dallas Stars, setting a new franchise record for wins in a season.
-The next night, the Hawks notched their 109th point of the season against the St. Louis Blues, setting another franchise record.
+The next night, the Blackhawks notched their 109th point of the season in a game against the St. Louis Blues, setting another franchise record.